-The group, led by Peter Harwood, a previous Deputy and Chair of the States Supported and Living Well Strategy, has conducted interviews with organisations that work with carers and has investigated the many challenges that carers can face.
-This includes carers of any age and carers of individuals with any medical or age-related condition.
+The group, led by Peter Harwood, a previous Deputy and Chair of the States Supported and Living Well Strategy, conducted interviews with organisations that work with carers and investigated the many challenges that carers can face.
+This included carers of any age and carers of individuals with any medical or age-related condition.
 Current estimates suggest that there are between 2,000 and 4,000 voluntary carers in Guernsey.

-The report recommends the formation of a new charity ‘Carers Guernsey’ to address the gaps in provision identified by the research.
+The report recommended the formation of a new charity ‘Carers Guernsey’ to address the gaps in provision identified by the research.
 The Foundation is providing start-up costs for the charity and will work in partnership with the States of Guernsey on the development of the Carers Strategy, due to be considered by the States in 2018.